What’s the cheapest way to travel Europe?

 When I returned a year later as an exchange student, I took advantage of budget travel options to go absolutely insane and indulge in weekend trips anytime I could.
 Along the way I discovered wild deals like 5 euro bus tickets to Paris, 20 euro roundtrip tickets to London, 40 euro roundtrip tickets to MOROCCO.

-Guys, not to be dramatic: but a whole new world was born.
+Not to be dramatic: but a whole new world – nay, a whole new ME – was born.
 Since moving back to Europe, I’ve continued to take advantage of the countless cheap options out there – after all, why spend extra when you don’t need to?
 That’s why I want to share with you my top tips today, lifting the veil on the cheapest way(s) to travel Europe.
 Enjoy!

-Travelling Europe on a budget is totally possible if you’re smart about it, though there are some costs you’re just going to have to deal with like for travel insurance plans.
-Options for cheap transportation in Europe are plentiful, and you can score some mindblowing deals if know where to look.
+Travelling Europe on a budget is totally possible if you’re smart about it.
+Contrary to popular belief (AKA my parents), options for cheap transportation in Europe are plentiful, and you can score some mindblowing deals if know where to look.
 Luckily, that’s what I’m here for!
 Below are some of my favourite (affordable) ways for traveling between European countries.

 These days, the main contender in European bus travel is FlixBus.
 For me, Flixbus wins in terms of price, flexibility and convenience.
 With fares as cheap as 5 euros one way, the price simply can’t be beat.
 Plus, you can easily download an app where you can check different bus times/purchase tickets up to the day of.
 They even have the most chilled out cancellation policy ever – you can cancel/change your ticket up to 15 minutes before departure for only a euro (note: in the good old days, this was even free!)
 That’s why I think Flixbus is the perfect choice for a spontaneous budget traveler.